 Throughout her life, Helen Gillet’s musical curiosity has led her to wide variety of educators and collaborators.
 Here are a few of the brighter stars in her constellation.

 Nancy Lesh Kulkarni

-Gillet met Ernst Reijseger at a conference for experimental cellists when she was 22 years-old.
-Reijseger has won awards for his pioneering work in European jazz cello and recorded soundtracks for Werner Herzog, amongst a litany of other accomplishments.
+Gillet met Ernst Reijseger at a conference for experimental cellists when she was 22 years old.
+Reijseger has won awards for his pioneering work in European jazz cello and recorded soundtracks for Werner Herzog, among a string of other accomplishments.
 Here’s what Herzog had to say about Reijseger’s work.

-Helen Gillet describes cellist Abdul Wadud of Cleveland, OH as one of her “pillars.”
-Wadud’s music spans classical, avant-garde, aand even reaches into the world of funk.
-Here you can hear him improvise with flutist James Newton.
+Helen Gillet describes Cleveland-based cellist Abdul Wadud as one of her “pillars.”
+Wadud’s music spans classical, avant-garde and even reaches into the world of funk.
+In this video you can hear him improvise with flutist James Newton.

 Making the House Quake

 Given her expansive tastes in music, it should come as no surprise that Helen Gillet is a self-professed Prince “super fan.”
-When Gwen asked for Gillet’s top 3 cuts from “His Royal Badness,” she was only able to narrow down it down to 6 songs and one additional full-length album!
+When Gwen asked for Gillet’s top three cuts from “His Royal Badness,” she was only able to narrow down it down to six songs and one additional full-length album!
 Lucky for you, you can hear them all here…